-The Hera Group is a major player in the field of municipal waste management.
-Hera manages the urban waste service in six provinces of Emilia-Romagna for a total of 132 municipalities.
-As well as these municipalities, Hera also manages another 3 in the province of Florence.
-In addition, through Marche Multiservizi, it also serves 40 municipalities in the Province of Pesaro-Urbino and another 6 municipalities in areas adjacent to the Marche Region.
+The Hera Group is a major player in the field of municipal waste management, serving 174 municipalities in 4 regions for a total population of 3.1 million inhabitants.
+In Emilia-Romagna, Hera Spa manages the municipal waste service in six provinces, for a total of 119 municipalities.
+In 2018 Forlì and 12 other municipalities in the province of Forlì-Cesena formed an in-house company and left the management assigned to Hera Spa (in fact in 2017, 132 municipalities were served in Emilia-Romagna).
+Besides these municipalities, Hera Spa manages three others in the province of Florence.
+In addition, through Marche Multiservizi, it also serves 40 municipalities in the province of Pesaro-Urbino and another six municipalities in areas adjacent to the Marche Region.
 Since 2013, through AcegasApsAmga, it has served 6 municipalities in the provinces of Padua and Trieste.
-In total, Hera served 187 municipalities in 2017 for a total population of 3.3 million inhabitants.

-The area served by Hera is characterized by a high level of production of similar-to-municipal waste and, as such, has one of the highest annual per-capita waste production rates in Italy: 609 kilograms per capita (629 kilograms per capita in Emilia-Romagna, 614 in Pesaro and 526 in Triveneto), compared with a national average of 486 kilograms in 2015 (source: 2017 Ispra Municipal Waste Report).
-The figure is down compared to 2016, thanks to a 1% reduction in the Emilia-Romagna region.
+Hera’s service area is characterized by a high level of production of similar-to-municipal waste and, as such, it has one of the highest annual per capita waste production rates in Italy: 632 kilograms per inhabitant (650 kilograms per capita in Emilia-Romagna, 645 in Marche and 538 in Triveneto), compared with a national average of 489 kilograms in 2017 (Source: Ispra, 2018 Municipal Waste Report).
+The value increased overall compared to 2017, in particular in Emilia-Romagna and Triveneto.

-The area served by the Hera Group has a very well-structured collection system that makes it possible to separately collect many different types of municipal waste, primarily for material recovery, reconciling the needs of the Municipalities with management efficiency and effectiveness.
+Hera Group’s service area has a very well-structured collection system that can separately collect many different types of municipal waste, primarily for material recovery, reconciling the needs of the Municipalities with operating efficiency and effectiveness.

 Hera’s Waste Management System (WMS) is characterized by three main services:

-- roadside bins, set up according to the Basic Drop-Off Points (IEB) model which groups the main collection chains into individual stations; in recent years, electronic traceability systems for disposal monitoring (e.g. the “lid” model for non-separated waste or lock for separated waste collection chains) are becoming increasingly widespread in combination with road containers;
+- roadside bins, set up according to the Basic Drop-Off Points (IEB) model, which groups the main collection chains into individual stations.
+In recent years, electronic traceability systems for disposal monitoring (e.g. the “lid” model for non-separate waste or locking systems for separate waste collection chains) have become increasingly widespread in combination with road containers;

-- door-to-door collection, carried out at the users’ premises, where residents set out the waste on fixed days and times for collection.
+- door-to-door collection, carried out at the users’ premises, where residents set out the waste for collection on set days and times.

-- residential collection for “target”, non-domestic users that produce specific waste similar to urban waste (cardboard in shops, glass or tins in bars, organic waste in canteens or restaurants, etc.);
+- residential collection for “target”, non-residential users that produce specific waste similar to municipal waste (cardboard in shops, glass or cans in bars, organic waste in canteens or restaurants, etc.);

-- Waste collection centres: also known as Drop-Off Points, these infrastructures are present in almost all the municipalities served by Hera and complete the range of services offered to residents for dropping off separated urban waste.
-The use of waste collection centres is becoming a real habit for residents: a wide range of categories of urban waste (including certain hazardous waste) can be safely disposed of; bulky and heavy waste can be disposed of; in many areas there is a discount system that rewards the disposal of many categories of differentiated waste.
+- Waste collection centres: also known as Drop-Off Points, these infrastructures are present in almost all the municipalities served by Hera and complete the range of services offered to residents for dropping off separate municipal waste.
+The use of waste collection centres is becoming a real habit for residents: a wide range of categories of municipal waste (including certain hazardous waste) can be safely disposed of besides bulky and heavy waste.
+Moreover, in many territories, there is a system of discounts that rewards the disposal of various categories of separate waste.

-The system is also supplemented by the residential collection of bulky waste (free of charge, by phone call or by appointment), the collection of green waste, and the collection of other types of hazardous waste at specific businesses (such as batteries and pharmaceuticals).
+The system is also supplemented by the door-to-door collection of bulky waste (free of charge, by phone call or by appointment), the collection of green waste, and the collection of other types of hazardous waste (such as batteries and pharmaceuticals), at specific businesses.
 Lastly, roadside collection and collection at shopping centres of WEEE (Waste Electrical and Electronic Equipment) and of used vegetable oil is gradually spreading.